-In fact the first exploration well at Johan Sverdrup was drilled as far back as 1967, and was only the second exploration well ever on the NCS, located just 160 kilometres west of Stavanger.
+In fact, the first exploration well at Johan Sverdrup was drilled way back in 1967, and was only the second exploration well ever on the NCS, located just 160 kilometres west of Stavanger.

 Decades after the discovery of fields such as Statfjord and Gullfaks, the ranks of the giants can be augmented by Johan Sverdrup, one of the largest discoveries ever.
-At peak production this single field will account for roughly 25% of total petroleum production on the NCS, with a production horizon stretching well beyond the year 2050.
+At peak production this single field will account for roughly 30% of total oil production on the NCS, with a production lifespan stretching well beyond the year 2050.

 When production is at its maximum level, 660,000 barrels will be recovered per day.
 Total recoverable resources are estimated at 2.7 billion barrels of oil equivalent and our ambition is to recover above 70% of the reserves.

-The first phase of the field centre will span 700 metres and include an accommodation platform with 450 cabins and 560 beds, a processing platform, a drilling platform and a riser platform, all linked by bridges.
+The first phase of the field centre spans 700 metres and include an accommodation platform with 450 cabins and 560 beds, a processing platform, a drilling platform and a riser platform, all linked by bridges.
 The platforms are supported on steel jackets standing in approximately 110 metres of water.

-When the first phase of the development reaches production start-up in November 2019, total capacity is estimated at 440,000 barrels per day.
+In the first phase, total capacity is estimated at 440,000 barrels per day.
 We expect to drill more than 30 production and injection wells in the first phase, and eight wells have been pre-drilled so as to speed up production after start-up.